lkusmir/aws-bootcamp-cruddur-2023/journal/week1.md

   Labels were added to Dockerfiles.

-* no sensitive data in docker files or images + SecretMgmtService - vault
+* No sensitive data in docker files or images - use envs or vault

-* RO filesystem and Volume
+* Use RO filesystems for Volumes with static data

-* separate db for LTS - actually I'd recommend treating all artifacts as ephemeral.
+* The Best Practce for Day0 tutorial suggested having separate Repositories for LTS - I is a good practice to some extend, but actually I'd recommend treating all artifacts as ephemeral.
 The only source of truth should be within the code.
-Don't estimate the container has to last within repo for longer than the build process
+Don't estimate the container has to last within repo for longer than the build process.
+This leads to a lot of debt and overhead if we relay on artifacts instead of code and CI.

 * Friends don't let friends run containers as root!